oliviamirascian/CSE455_FinalWebsite/index.md

 # Anime Faces Deblurring using Deep Convolutional Neural Network
-### CSE 455 Final Project by Minh Hoang and Olivia Mirascian
+### Minh Hoang, Olivia Mirascian
 Published on March 10, 2022

 ## Abstract
 In this project, we explore image deblurring techniques and learning rates to unblur differently blurred animated images.
 To blur the images, we used three techniques: gaussian filter, box filter, and a custom made motion blurring filter.
-We then used three different convolutional neural network models and two different learning rates to train and compare the resulting images and loss.
+We then used three different deep convolutional neural network models with some different learning rates to train and compare the resulting images and loss.
 We discuss more of the takeaways of this project in this video summary here (make link).

 ## Related Work

-## Problem and Motivation
+## Problem and Inspiration
 Clear images are important to capture important moments or to record information, although sometimes the images we capture or download result in being blurrier than we imagined.
-So for our project, we decided to focus on deblurring images that have been blurred in different ways and identify which models and learning rates are most suitable for different types of blurred images.
+In low-level Computer Vision, we've learned different methods to blur a clear image, as well as different blurring filters.
+Moving on to higher-level Computer Vision, we were introduced with more complex techniques and models that excel in multiple tasks such as object detection, semantic segmentation, image classification,...
+We were particularly interested GANs (Generative Adversarial Networks) and one of its applications, which is Image Super-Resolution.
+So for our project, we decided to reimplement Dong et al.'s paper (link) on Image Super-Resolution using PyTorch on a slightly simpler tasks: Deblurring images that have been blurred in different ways and identify which models and learning rates are most suitable for different types of blurred images.

-## Dataset
+## Dataset and Pre-processing
-We used a kaggle dataset consisting of 92,000 256x256 images of anime character faces without any metadata.
-We decided to reduce down the size and use 1,000 images from that dataset in our project.
-We also learned that the models used for deblurring images currently don't work well with colored images so we decided to apply grayscale filter to our images before blurring and training.
-The dataset is available here (insert link).
+We used a Kaggle dataset consisting of 92,219 256x256 images of anime character faces without any metadata.
+For training time purpose, we decided to reduce down the size and use 1,000 images from that dataset in our project.
+We also learned  that the models used in the paper didn't work too well with colored images so we decided to apply grayscale filter to our images before blurring and training.
 The dataset doesn't have any specific intended use but we decided to use it since it was consistent in size and content allowing us to extract important information from our deblurring technique.
+The dataset is available here (insert link)

+(insert a few images of the dataset)

-## The SRCNN Model
+## Model Selection: SRCNN Model
-For our model, we used a deep convolutional neural network called SRCNN (super-resolution deep convolutional neural network).
+For our model selection, we used the deep convolutional neural network model proposed in the paper, which is called SRCNN (super-resolution deep convolutional neural network).
 There are 3 layers to this original model with kernel size 9-1-5.
 Given a lower resolution image (our blurred image), the first convolutional layer use patch extraction and extracts a set of feature maps, the second layer nonlinearly maps those feature maps to higher resolution patches and the last layer is the reconstruction layer.
+The paper also proposed alternative versions of the original SRCNN model with an increase in the number of layers, the kernel filter size of the hidden layers or the initial kernel filter size.
+We decided to use an addition of 2 more modified SRCNN models, one with one additional layer and an increase in the kernel filter size of the first hidden layer (9-3-1-5), and one with 2 additional layers (9-1-1-1-5).
+For simplicity, we will name our models in the following way:
+* Model 1: SRCNN (9-1-5) (Original model)
+* Model 2: SRCNN (9-3-1-5) (1 additional layer, increased kernel filter size)
+* Model 3: SRCNN (9-1-1-1-5) (2 additional layers)

 <div align="center">
 <figure>